30 PS4 and PS4 Pro tips and tricks for getting the most out of your console

 3. Get the most out of your smartphone

 You might be wondering what your smartphone could possibly have to do with your PS4, but there are actually some pretty cool features on offer through the PlayStation app.
-Here we're just talking about our favorites (text entry and remote downloads) but do have a play around with the app.
+Here we're just talking about our favorites (text entry and remote downloads) but do have a play around with the app to see what else is there.

 Entering text had to be one of the most laborious processes on the PS3.
 Sony has made some good progress with this function on the PS4, but it's at its best when using the PlayStation App as a second screen for text entry.

-With your phone and PS4 on the same Wi-Fi network you can pair them via the connection settings on the PS4.
+With your phone and PS4 on the same Wi-Fi network you can pair them via the PlayStation App connection settings on the PS4.

 Then, with both logged in to the same PSN ID, select the second screen option, choose the keyboard icon at the top left and, as if by magic, PlayStation messaging becomes fun again.
 Thanks to the latest update, there's even mascot themed stickers in there for when words just aren't enough.
 Yep, say it with Sack Boy.